BiPAP vs CPAP: Differences & Similarities

 Features to Look Out For In CPAP machine

-Whenever you wish to buy a CPAP machine, consider the following features for an easy CPAP therapy.
+Whenever you wish to buy a CPAP machine, consider the following features for easy CPAP therapy.

 - Noise-free for undisturbed sleep - Some CPAP machines might be noisy.
-If you want to avoid this, try to find a noise-free CPAP machine which will help you sleep peacefully.
+If you want to avoid this, try to find a noise-free CPAP machine that will help you sleep peacefully.
+(Try our Phillips Respironics Dreamstation Auto CPAP)

 - Leak detection - CPAP machines also come with leak detection which helps in replacing them.